-Council's Random Allocation Protocol will be used and is available from the Council by request to the Admissions and Transport Team.
+Should the tie-breakers above still leave children with an equal claim because distances are the same; random allocation will be used to decide on priority.
+Cornwall Council's Random Allocation Protocol (supervised by an independent person) will be used and is available from the Council by request to the Admissions and Transport Team.